wp-plugins/plugin-organizer/readme.txt

 IMPORTANT: To enable selective plugin loading you must move the /wp-content/plugins/plugin-organizer/lib/PluginOrganizerMU.class.php file to /wp-content/mu-plugins or wherever your mu-plugins folder is located.
 If the mu-plugins directory does not exist you can create it.
 The plugin will attempt to create this directory and move the file itself when activated.
 Depending on your file permissions it may not be successful.

+Note: If you are having troubles you can view the documentation by going to http://www.jsterup.com/dev/wordpress/plugins/plugin-organizer/documentation/

 == Frequently Asked Questions ==
 Q. How do I enable the selective plugin loading functionality?